Classes

 Level | Time | Monthly Tuition |

-Students wishing to dance on pointe are required to attend three ballet classes each week with an attendance record of 90% or better.
 Students can expect to spend a minimum of two years of training at each level in order to master the movement vocabulary of the Royal Academy of Dance (RAD) Grades 5 and 6 and Intermediate Foundation syllabi as well as the foundational training for pointe work in Intermediate I and RAD Grade 7, Intermediate, and Advanced Foundation syllabi in Intermediate II.
-Some students may spend more than two years should the teaching staff feel that is what would best serve the overall development of the dancer.
-The two-year minimum is usually met by those who consistently attend at least three (and usually more) classes each week.

-Students at this level might attend a summer intensive outside of Sonoma, which can be used to supplement SCD's dance camps or as an alternative to them.
-Intermediate I students in their first year are expected to attend at least two weeks of Summer Dance Camp, and those in their second year or who are about to join Intermediate II are expected to attend at least three weeks of camp.
-All Intermediate II dancers are expected to attend at least three weeks of Summer Dance Camp or equivalent.
-Students who have an interest in pursuing dance professionally and/or dancing in college are strongly encouraged to attend summer intensives associated with ballet or dance companies.
+Students at this level might attend a summer intensive outside of Sonoma, which can be used to supplement SCD's Camps or as an alternative to them.
+Students who have an interest in pursuing dance professionally and/or dancing in college are strongly encouraged to attend summer intensives associated with established ballet or dance companies.

 For Ladies